RafaelBroseghini/OxfordAPI/README.md

 # Oxford Dictionary API Python Wrapper

-This is a python wrapper for the Oxford Dictionary API.
+This is a python wrapper around the Oxford Dictionary API.
-The Oxford API offers a free plan with up to 3,000 requests per month with ull access to Oxford Dictionaries data, although you will need to register for an API key.
+The Oxford API offers a free plan with up to 3,000 requests per month with full access to Oxford Dictionaries data, although you will need to register for an API key.
 Sign up [here](https://developer.oxforddictionaries.com/).

 ## Installation